peterhinch/micropython-mqtt/mqtt_as/README.md

  8. `tls8266.py` SSL/TLS connectionfor ESP8266.
 Shows how to use keys and
  certificates.
 For obvious reasons it requires editing to run.

-### config.py
+### Configuration

-This file will require editing before deploying to all nodes in a project.
-As a minimum it contains broker details but usually also holds WiFi credentials.
+The MQTT client is configured using a dictionary named `config` and defined in [MQTTClient class](./README.md#3-mqttclient-class).
+The user can populate this in any manner.
+The approach used in the test scripts is as follows.
+The main `mqtt_as.py` initialises `config` with typical defaults.
+Then `mqtt_local.py` adds local settings common to all nodes, e.g. WiFi credentials and broker details.
+Finally the application adds application specific settings such as subscriptions.

+In a typical project `mqtt_local.py` will be edited then deployed to all nodes.

 The ESP8266 stores WiFi credentials internally: if the ESP8266 has connected to the LAN prior to running there is no need explicitly to specify these.
-On other platforms, or to have the capability of running on an ESP8266 which has not previously connected, `config.py` should be edited to provide them.
+On other platforms, or to have the capability of running on an ESP8266 which has not previously connected, `mqtt_local.py` should be edited to provide them.
 This is a  sample cross-platform file:
 ```python
 from mqtt_as import config